 For freelancers and entrepreneurs, another way to determine the value of your time is good old supply and demand.
 Say you are a freelance wedding photographer and you charge couples $300 for a 2-hour engagement photo session.
 If you have so many appointments that you are constantly rushing from session to session, it may be that you are charging too little.

 Try raising your rate and gauging whether you book more or fewer appointments, so you can get an idea of how much people are willing to pay for your time.
 Then, you can adjust your rate up or down as warranted.
-Coincidentally, this is how many attorneys set their hourly rate.
+Coincidentally, this is how many attorneys set their hourly rates.

 Attorneys keep track of their time.
 Many attorneys, myself included, work on the traditional hourly billing system.
 This means attorneys will usually bill their time in fractional-hour increments.
 For most, this means increments of one-tenth of an hour (hence the .2 hours example above).